 Connection conn = pds.getConnection();.

 While the usage in the application looks similar to other WLS datasources, you don't have all of the features of a WLS datasource but you get additional features that the UCP connection pool supports.
 Note that there is no integration of the UCP datasource with WLS security or JTA transactions.
 UCP has it's own JMX management.
-Start at this link for the UCP overview https://docs.oracle.com/database/121/JJUCP/intro.htm#JJUCP8109 .
-When you see examples that execute PoolDataSourceFactory.getPoolDataSource() and then call several setters on the datasource, this is replaced with configuring the UCP datasource in WLST or one of the GUIs.
+Start at this link for the UCP Introduction .
+When you see examples that execute PoolDataSourceFactory.getPoolDataSource() and then call several setters on the datasource, this is replaced with configuring the UCP datasource in WLST, REST, or the administration console.
 Pick up the example with getting the connection as above.

 It's possible to write an application using the UCP API's directly within a WLS application.
 There are several advantages to using the WLS UCP data source within a WLS application and framework.

 1. Configuration is done using the mechanism that is used for all WLS datasources.

 2. It takes the configuration, and deployment (creation) out of the java code.
 Further, the deploy and undeploy can be controlled using the WLS administration mechanisms (administration console, WLST, REST).